vitorhcl/tldr/pages/linux/grim.md

 # grim

-> Grab images (Screenshots) from a Wayland compositor.
+> Grab images (screenshots) from a Wayland compositor.
 > More information: <https://sr.ht/~emersion/grim>.

 - Screenshot all outputs: